 “Research shows that the employment multiplier is higher in manufacturing than in other sectors: each manufacturing job supports an additional 1.6 jobs, and each high tech sector advanced manufacturing job supports as many as 4.9 other jobs.”

-Perhaps someday, after a State of the Union Address, the bipartisan electorate and the US consumers will work together and slow down the march to globalization and US wealth distribution.
-Maybe if, Congress lowered taxes on the companies and businesses that contribute to US manufacturing, and encouraged the consumer to “Search America 1st”, we could curtail the importation of foreign made textiles, furniture, electronics, product parts, and other consumer goods into the USA and lower our trade deficit.
+Hopefully someday the American consumer will too see the pitfalls of buying foreign products.
+Maybe if, Congress lowered taxes on the companies and businesses that contribute to US manufacturing, and encouraged the consumer to “Search America 1st”, we could curtail the importation of foreign made textiles, furniture, electronics, product parts, and other consumer goods into the USA and lower our trade deficit and create more secure jobs.

 As in the past, middle class economics is best served by the manufacturing sector of our nation; we need to “fulfill our own engagements” (see words of George Washington below) and reduce barriers to economic freedom.